An Unsolved Murder in Colonial Malaya

 The inquest concluded on 3rd September 1948 and with it all legal proceedings regarding the death of John Ramsden.

 Within a week after his funeral three European estate managers were murdered by Chinese gunmen at Sungei Siput in neighbouring Perak state.
 On the Elphil Estate two Chinese rode up on bicycles to Mr Walker’s office and shot him with pistols from a door and a window.
 At the Phin Soon Estate twelve Chinese armed with sten guns and revolvers tied up Mr. Allison and Mr. Christian before shooting them in a back office.
 In response The High Commissioner was forced to declare a nationwide state of emergency.
-Regarded as the start of the Malayan Emergency trouble had in fact been brewing since 1945 with the growth of trade union movements and rise in communist party membership leading to widespread strikes between 1946-1948.
+Regarded as the start of the Malayan Emergency trouble had been brewing since 1945 with the growth of trade union movements and rise in communist party membership leading to widespread strikes between 1946-1948.
 Veterans of the Malayan Peoples Anti-Japanese Army retrieved weapons from hiding and the decision for armed conflict had been taken before shots were fired at Sungei Siput on June 16th 1948.

 Headline story on the Sungei Siput murders, Morning Tribune June 17th 1948.